zwettemaan/CEPSparker/ReadMe.md

 In this subfolder, a number of symbolic links will be created that lead back to the source folders for the panel.

-This approach avoids making extra copies of the extension source code.

-There is only one copy of the source code files in existence, and it is 'hot-linked' to the Adobe extensions folder, so the target app will load the extension directly from your source code folder when it is restarted.
+There is only one copy of the source code files in existence, and it is 'hot-linked' into the Adobe extensions folder, so the target app will load the extension directly from your source code folder when it is restarted.

 Launch your target application and check under 'Window - Extensions'.

-The extension should be listed, and the panel should appear when you select the menu item.
+The extension should be listed as 'Rorohiko CEPSparker', and the panel should appear when you select the menu item.

 ### Debug the extension